 Learn how to lower your risk for pancreatic cancer and how to spot signs.

-A person’s lifetime risk of developing pancreatic cancer is about 1 in 64, according to the American Cancer Society.
+A person’s lifetime risk of developing pancreatic cancer is about 1 in 56 for men and 1 in 60 for women, according to the American Cancer Society.
 But people can reduce their risk by making certain lifestyle modifications, being aware of their family medical history and staying in tune with changes in their body.

-“Pancreatic cancer is so tricky because it often shows with little signs or symptoms, especially in the early stages,” said Kira Soldani, NP, an advanced practice provider in surgical oncology at Vanderbilt University Medical Center.
+“Pancreatic cancer can be challenging since most patients experience vague symptoms, which are often overlooked initially,” said Kira Soldani, NP, an advanced practice provider in surgical oncology at Vanderbilt Health.
 Talk to your primary care provider right away if you experience jaundice (a yellowing of the skin), changes in your stool, unexpected weight loss, or unexplained abdominal pain, nausea or vomiting.

 Your best defense to lower your risk for pancreatic cancer is reducing your modifiable risk factors and being aware of the ones you cannot change.